ballerina-platform/ballerina-dev-website/swan-lake/learn/extending-with-compiler-extensions.md

 > 1. The Ballerina Compiler is written in Java 11.
 Therefore, you will need JDK 11.
 > 2. End users will have to install the extension manually.

-## Hello World: The Annotation Way
+## 'Hello World': The Annotation Way

 In this guide, we will take a look at how to create a custom annotation and how to write a compiler extension to read and act upon our custom annotation.
 The custom annotation (i.e. `@hello:Greeting`) is attachable to functions.
 It has an attribute called `salutation`, which will be read by the compiler extension and written to a file when building the program.
 The annotation can be shared with others by publishing it to [Ballerina Central](https://central.ballerina.io/).
 Currently, there isn’t a mechanism for sharing compiler extensions.
 The compiler extension has to be copied to the `<BALLERINA_HOME>/bre/lib` directory.